Five Different Types of Service Dogs

 5. Guide Dogs

 Service dogs for the visually impaired, or guide dogs, are the most well-known type of service dogs.
 It’s relatively easy to spot this type of service dog because they wear a special harness that distributes pressure in a specific way, enabling a guide dog’s handler and the dog to communicate with each other quickly.
-For example, crossing a busy, noisy street can be exceptionally dangerous for the vision impaired.
-A guide dog with a harness allows the dog to pull and tell its handler when to proceed and stop.
+For example, crossing a busy, noisy street can be exceptionally dangerous for the visually impaired.
+A guide dog with a harness enables the dog to pull and communicate with its handler when to proceed and stop.

 A Service Dog For All Needs